tmr232/ida-plugin-loader/README.md

 ### Plugin Lists

-All plugin lists are named `plugins.list`, and look something like this:
+All plugin lists are named `plugins-7.1.list` (`7.1` being the IDA version), and look something like this:

 ```
 C:\Plugins\my_plugin.py